Kong/docs.konghq.com/CONTRIBUTING.md

   timeline:
     0.12.x: "getting-started/adding-your-api"
 ```
+_**The versions are iterated in reverse order**_, so for all versions below `0.12.x`, the _Configuring Your Service_ page will be correctly pointed to _Adding Your API_.

 > Note: For a renamed article, specify the latest slug under `slug`, and other slugs under `aliases`.
+> Specify the old renamed slug under the latest version that it existed in.

 ### Contributor T-shirt